 - Inability to perform daily tasks like getting to work or school

-These problems are common but treatment is available, that can help an individual get better and recover completely.
+These problems are common, but treatment can help an individual get better and recover completely.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.